bkidist435/Cloud-Server-ICT171/README.md

 ---

-Let me know when you're ready to add the next part (like WordPress install, domain connection, or SSL).

----

 3. Setting Up WordPress

-After setting up the LAMP stack, I installed WordPress manually to power my **Grace and Light** site.
-Here's how I did it:
+After setting up the LAMP stack, I installed WordPress manually to set up my **Grace and Light** site.

 1. Create a MySQL Database and User for WordPress